outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - never having encountered the 'experience' of negative feedback for errors in its error-correction method
             - given these priorities, examples, experiences, concepts & other components, this neural network can produce errors when applied to language data that is highly structured for a particular purpose, simply applying any equalizing method it can, without evaluating whether all variables of the problem/solution should be equalized to connect the problem/solution state or if a subset of variables are useful for doing so

+      - the error structure of a 'gap in the 'input-output sequence' of a possible function of inputs predicting the output can prevent almost useful sequences from contributing to output, if a node is deactivated to create the gap

     - add to solution filters
       - is it a 'possible' structure:
         - are its inputs possible